-Legend says that the Klamath Indians believed Crater Lake was once a weird, ghostly amphitheater where the gods were forever embroiled in conflict, sporting in its blue waters and dwelling on its rocky heights and in its mystic depths.
+Legend says that the Klamath Indians believed Crater Lake was once a weird, ghostly amphitheater where the gods were forever embroiled in conflict, sporting in its blue waters and dwelling on its rocky heights and in its unknown depths.

 Pioneers came slowly to southern Oregon, its sparse population in the early fifties living in constant dread of Indian wars.
-Miles of mountain region had never been explored when a party of California prospectors came to the mining village of Jacksonville.
+Miles of mountain region had never been explored when a party of California prospectors came to the village of Jacksonville.
 This was the only settlement in the region and owed its existence to the discovery of gold nearby.
 The Californians while preparing a journey into the mountains remained secretive regarding their mission.
 The purpose of their trip, however, was betrayed by a member of the party to a group of Oregon miners who learned that the strangers were searching for a "Lost Cabin Mine," believed to be near the head of the Rogue River.
 Without delay, the Oregon miners followed the Californians into the wilds, despite persistent efforts of the latter to evade them.
 Later, when the food supplies of both parties were running low, John Wesley Hillman, leader of the Oregon party, succeeded in uniting the two forces, and the search for the mine was postponed to hunt for game.

-Thus it was on June 12, 1853, that Hillman, who had gone on some distance ahead of the hunting group, happened to ride up a deep canyon which, judging from its depth and width, he thought would lead to a higher slope.
-Letting his mule pick its way upward, he kept peering through the woods for game.
+Thus it was on June 12, 1853, that Hillman, riding some distance ahead of the hunting party, discovered the lake.
+Letting his mule pick its way up a steep slope, he kept peering through the woods for game.
 Then suddenly the animal stopped, halting at the very rim of a deep blue lake.
 As the rider looked down he beheld a scene of unsurpassed beauty.
 Other members of the party soon joined their leader, and they agreed to call the body of water Deep Blue Lake.

 In the excitement of gold discoveries and Indian wars, Crater Lake was forgotten for several years.
-There were no more visits by white men until 1862 when a party of six unsuspecting miners, led by Chauncey Nye, happened upon the place while on a prospecting trip and believed they had made a new discovery, only to learn afterward of Hillman's visit.
+There were no more visits by white men until 1862 when a party of six unsuspecting miners, led by Chauncey Nye, happened upon the place while en route to Jacksonville after a summer's mining in the John Day region of eastern Oregon.
+They believed they had made a new discovery, only to learn afterward of Hillman's visit.
+Nye and his party named their "discovery" Blue Lake.
 A third "discovery" was made in 1865 by a party of soldiers from Fort Klamath.
 They called the body of water Lake Majesty.
 This name was changed to Crater Lake in 1869 by visitors from Jacksonville.